silx-kit/silx-training/silx/apps/index.rst

 Introduction to data formats
 ============================

-HDF5 is the preferred data format at the ESRF.
+HDF5 is going to be a major data format at the ESRF, and will likely replace many existing formats.

-The NeXus format adds a layer of standard to write data as HDF5 (or any other hierarchical format) for neutron, x-ray, and muon science.
+The NeXus format adds a layer of standards to write data as HDF5 (or any other hierarchical format) for neutron, x-ray, and muon science.

-Applications provided by *silx* interpret all other supported data formats (EDF, SPEC...) as NeXus + HDF5 data.
+*silx* applications interpret all supported data formats (EDF, SPEC...) as if they were NeXus + HDF5 data.

 More on this subject later, in the IO section of the training.